 What Is a Good Credit Score?

 While there are countless credit scoring models on the market, one of the most commonly used is the FICO® Score model, which places scores in a range between 300 and 850.
 FICO® breaks up these scores into the following credit scoring bands:

 - Poor: 579 and below

-Generally, however, a score of 700 or above in the FICO® model is considered to be a good credit score in most lenders' eyes.
+Generally, a score of 700 or above in the FICO® model is considered a good credit score in most lenders' eyes.

 While each consumer likely has dozens, if not hundreds, of credit scores, the good news is that what makes scores go up or down across different models is almost always the same.
 It's just that different models may apply different weights to certain factors.

-- 5. Credit mix: Scoring models also take into account what types of credit you have, whether they are all installment loans or credit cards.
-It's generally better to have a good mix of different types of credit.
+- Credit mix: Scoring models also take into account what types of credit you have, including installment loans and credit cards.
+To improve your credit score, aim for a good mix of different types of credit.

-- 6. Hard inquiries: When you apply for a new credit card or another kind of loan, the lender will request your credit report.
+- Hard inquiries: When you apply for a new credit card or another kind of loan, the lender will request your credit report.
 That is considered a "hard inquiry"—and too many can lower your score slightly.
-However, multiple inquiries of the same kind—like if you're shopping for a car loan—during the same period are often treated as one inquiry.
+However, multiple inquiries of the same kind—if you're shopping for a car loan, for example—during the same period are often treated as one inquiry.
 The impact of hard inquiries goes down the older the inquiries are.

 Editorial Disclaimer: Opinions expressed here are author's alone, not those of any bank, credit card issuer, or other company, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 All information, including rates and fees, are accurate as of the date of publication.